Derwent Artists Colored Pencils Review

 Packaging and Presentation – 4/5

 The 12, 24, and 36 packs come in the standard Derwent tin while the 48 and 120 packs come in an attractive wooden box.
+If you can swing it, we recommend going with one of the larger sets not only so that you can enjoy a more diverse lineup of colors but also the great wooden storage box.
 The round pencils have a green outer shell with the color accent on the base of the pencil as well as the type and color written on the side.
-This is a pretty standard look but it comes together quite nicely and matches the high quality performance of that Derwent colored pencils have.
+This is a pretty standard look but it comes together quite nicely and matches the high-quality performance of that Derwent colored pencils have.

 Cost – 4/5